 From books, to digital editions on paper or canvas, to silk-screening gig-posters and fabric, we have top talent on board with all of our projects.
 Every one of our projects is handled internally and made in the US.

-art Can I commission or hire out a CP artist for commercial projects, development or design?
+Can I commission or hire out a CP artist for commercial projects, development or design?

-Yes, if this is a serious inquiry (marketing purposes, entertainment design, film/animation) and if the concept and style fits the particular look and brand of the specific artist or artists that are part of our collective, then we are interested in hearing about your project.
-If you are a Producer or Art Director, please do not hesitate to contact us: firstname.lastname@example.org.
+Possibly: if this is a serious inquiry (marketing purposes, entertainment design, film/animation) and if the concept and style pairs well with the aesthetic of the specific artist(s) that are part of our collective, we are interested in hearing about your project.
+We are not interested in NFT projects or projects that do not pay a reasonable rate for the artists’ time.